 After you have cut the fabric, you’ll fold the fabric in half and sew a straight line down the two sides, approximately ¼ inch in from the edges.
 Next, partially sew the top, leaving a 1½ inch opening at the top to pour lavender buds through (see picture below).
 I usually do a backstitch at the openings to reinforce them.
 Then, reach in through the opening at the top to pull the sachet inside out from the bottom.

 I grew up using my mom’s full-size sewing machine, but I absolutely love the tabletop computerized Brother sewing machine that I purchased a couple years ago.
 It’s so wonderful for DIY projects such as these and for everyday small fixes and adjustments.
-The model that I have (the Brother SE600) also does embroidery but is often out of stock lately.
-However, there are several other highly rated Brother sewing machines available on Amazon.
+The model that I have, the Brother SE600/700 also does embroidery!

 Step 4 – Decorate the Sachets

 At this point, you can decorate the sachets if you’d like.
 It’s much easier to decorate them when they’re empty than when they’re full of lavender buds!
 I like to use rubber stamps for an easy and fun way to decorate.
 My favorite inks are from VersaMagic and Memento Luxe.
 The blue color I used for these sachets is Aegean Blue from VersaMagic.
 I just love the blue and white combination for a French countryside vibe!
 Make sure to test the stamp and ink on a scrap piece of the same fabric first.
 Cotton fabric will take ink better than linen.

 The birds and nest rubber stamp set that I used for these sachets is from Cavallini.
 It seems to be discontinued now, but you may be able to find it on Etsy (such as this listing) or on eBay.
 Here’s another cute rubber stamp set with floral designs from Amazon that would be adorable!

 Another thing I like to do is add a small piece of ribbon in a pretty color to the top, which I’ll talk about more below.

 You can use different decorations for different occasion such as Christmas, Valentine’s Day, birthdays, etc.